No Products in the Cart

 Sponsor an Essay Contest

 You could have your customers submit short essays about how your product or service impacts their life.
+They might also write about their shopping habits or how your service beats out poor service they've received from other companies.
 The winner could take home a cash prize, or better, store credit.

 Not only will you get to know your customers better, but you’ll also collect a ton of testimonial material for use in marketing.